eliott15/SplitLearning/README.md

 # Split Learning

 ## Installation
 The code uses PySyft framework, which needs to be installed and slightly modified in order to be able to use GPUs.
+PySyft requires Python >= 3.6.
 To install the right version, run the following commands:
 ```
 $ git clone https://github.com/OpenMined/PySyft.git
 $ cd PySyft